MichalPoleszczuk/cpp-black-scholes-calculator/README.md

   - Volatility (sigma)
   - Option type (call/put)

 After entering the details, the program will calculate and display the price of the specified options using the Black-Scholes model.
+The newly added feature, calculates the Greeks for each option and display them (only if desired).
+The results can also be saved to a CSV file for further analysis and other business needs.

-### Features I will implement in the next following days/weeks
+### If time allows, these are features that I will implement in the next following days/weeks

   1. Additional pricing models (e.g., Binomial Tree Model)
-  2. Handling of a volatility surface
-  3. Calculation of option Greeks (Delta, Gamma, Vega, Theta, Rho)
-  4. Outputting data to CSV files
-  5. Visualization of option prices and Greeks
+  2. Visualization of option prices and Greeks